scaffold-eth/se-2-challenges/README.md

 📱 Open http://localhost:3000 to see the app.

+> You can `yarn deploy --reset` to deploy your contract until you get it right.

 ---

 _Other commonly used Checkpoints (check one Challenge and adapt the texts for your own):_

+## Checkpoint 2: 🎲 Dice Game

 ## Checkpoint {num}: 💾 Deploy it! 🛰